RhymeForge ยท Word page

 Additive & subtractive

-From graphite to behalf, a consonant arrives and the rhyme reshapes.
+From graphite to excites, a consonant arrives and the rhyme reshapes.

 Assonance

-Graphite on the upbeat, halftime on the down โ€” the slant does the work.
+Graphite on the upbeat, defied on the down โ€” the slant does the work.

 Consonance

-Graphite and after: the vowels are different but the consonants are kin.
+Graphite and acute: the vowels are different but the consonants are kin.

 Why graphite rhymes the way it does

 To understand why graphite rhymes the way it does, start with the vowel โ€” the bright /aษช/, written /i/ โ€” and the ending, which shuts cleanly on a stopped consonant.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 50, assonance 6,658, and consonance 112.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 348 matches, family rhymes 0, additive and subtractive together 286, assonance 3,807, and consonance 1805.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 Practical: skim the strict column first and pick the two or three matches you can sing without thinking.
 Then move to assonance for the in-between lines.
 Graphite reads as more memorable when the strict matches are reserved for the line endings that matter most.

 More songwriting tools